 It is important to find a suitable place to stay with your family for your Italian holiday, a place that will be safe, comfortable and welcoming to all of your guests, as not all hotels will allow children.
-It is important to consider the proximity from your accommodation to local facilities such as the airport, and the other attractions you wish to visit, as you won’t want to spend too long traveling with youngsters by your side!
-Here at Essential Italy we have a wide range of luxury family friendly villas, hotels and apartments available that will be simply perfect for your stay.
+It is important to consider the proximity from your accommodation to local facilities such as the airport, and the other attractions you wish to visit, as you won’t want to spend too long travelling with youngsters by your side!
+Here at Essential Italy, we have a wide range of luxury family friendly villas, hotels and apartments available that will be simply perfect for your stay.

-The flight times to different destinations to Italy can vary from between airlines and the location in which you wish to visit, for example a flight to Rome or Florence is usually around 2 ½ hours direct from the UK, while the journey to Sicily is more like 4 hours.
-For this reason it is best to be prepared to keep the kids entertained!
-Put together a little activity pack of print out games and colouring pens, or bring along a small selection of books.
-Tablets and e-readers are also great for a lightweight entertainment option for the times when you are limited on space, and could offer you a few hours of quiet time during your trip.
+The flight times to different destinations to Italy can vary from between airlines and the location in which you wish to visit; for example, a flight to Rome or Florence is usually around 2 ½ hours direct from the UK, while the journey to Sicily is more like 4 hours.
+For this reason, it is best to be prepared to keep the kids entertained!
+Put together a little activity pack of print-out games and colouring pens, or bring along a small selection of books.
+Tablets and e-readers are also great for a lightweight entertainment option for the times when you are limited on space and could offer you a few hours of quiet time during your trip.